restcord/restcord/docs/_docs/Channel/Get Channel Invites.md

 ## Description

 Only usable for guild channels.
-Requires the &#039;MANAGE_CHANNELS&#039; permission.
+Requires the MANAGE_CHANNELS permission.

 ## Parameters